wehkamp/front-end-guide/README.md

 ## User Interface

 ReactJS is one of the more advanced frameworks/libraries that have emerged over the past few years.
-Since its release in 2013, it has convinced a lot of front end devs to start using it and building tools on top of it, such as [Next.JS](https://github.com/zeit/next.js/) and [Create-React-App](https://github.com/facebookincubator/create-react-app).
+Since its release in 2013, it has convinced a lot of front-end devs to start using it and building tools on top of it, such as [Next.JS](https://github.com/zeit/next.js/) and [Create-React-App](https://github.com/facebookincubator/create-react-app).
 ReactJS is not a framework that provides everything out of the box, but it only handles the view layer of your app.
 The developer can create their own routing and data management solutions or include other modules to handle this.
-For years, front end developers were encouraged to write JavaScript, HTML, and CSS separately.
-ReactJS challenged this by using JSX, a HTML-like syntax that could be written directly into JavaScript files.
+For years, front-end developers were encouraged to write JavaScript, HTML, and CSS separately.
+ReactJS challenged this by using JSX, an HTML-like syntax that could be written directly into JavaScript files.
 Through a transpiler, this would be converted to regular JavaScript syntax.
 Later, other developers added CSS to the mix, with solutions like [glamorous](https://github.com/paypal/glamorous) or [styled-components](https://www.styled-components.com/).

 The features of ReactJS are:
  - **Declarative** - Through JSX, you describe what your component should render, depending on the state and incoming data.
 In the old days, devs would have to use jQuery to manipulate the DOM to get from one app state to the next.
 In React, you just change the incoming data or the internal state of the component and the view will be updated automatically, according to how it was specified.
 JSX also makes it easy to see what the component will render.